TaxoDros/TaxoDros.github.io/README.md

 ### History
 Version 20240112: Added DOI to .K in DROS5.TEXT and SYST.QE.TEXT Version 20240926: Scheduled update of index files with new/updated pdfs.
+Version 20250120: Scheduled update of index files with new/updated pdfs.

 ## Index File Details